Pep Boys

 Pep Boys is an American automotive aftermarket service chain.
 Originally named Pep Auto Supply, the company was founded in Philadelphia, Pennsylvania, in 1921 by Emanuel "Manny" Rosenfeld, Maurice "Moe" Strauss, W. Graham "Jack" Jackson, and Moe Radavitz.
 Pep Boys is headquartered in the Philadelphia suburb of Bala Cynwyd, Pennsylvania.

-The company provides name-brand tires, automotive maintenance and repair, and fleet maintenance and repair to customers across the United States.
-As of 2016, the company operated more than 9,000 service bays in 35 states and Puerto Rico and the Pep Boys Mobile Crew service trailer, which offers automotive maintenance on location.
+Pep Boys provides name-brand tires, automotive maintenance and repair, and fleet maintenance and repair to customers across the United States.
+As of 2016, Pep Boys operated more than 9,000 service bays in 35 states and Puerto Rico.
+They also offer the Pep Boys Mobile Crew service trailer, which offers automotive maintenance on location.

 History

 Early history

-The original "Pep Boys" were Emmanuel "Manny" Rosenfeld, Maurice "Moe" Strauss, Graham "Jack" Jackson, and Moe Radavitz, four friends who, in August 1921, chipped in $200 apiece to open a single auto parts store.
+The original "Pep Boys" were Emanuel "Manny" Rosenfeld, Maurice "Moe" Strauss, Graham "Jack" Jackson, and Moe Radavitz, four friends who, in August 1921, chipped in $200 apiece to open a single auto parts store.
 They dubbed it Pep Auto Supply Company after noticing a shipment of Pep Valve grinding compound on the shelves.

 The name of the company emerged in pieces.
-"The Pep Boys" came from a policeman who worked near the store: Every time the officer stopped a car for driving without lights during nighttime hours, he would tell the driver, "Go see the boys at Pep" for a replacement oil wick, which was what they used as automotive headlights before the switch to electrical headlamps.
+"The Pep Boys" came from a policeman who worked near the store: Every time the officer stopped a car for driving without lights during nighttime hours, he would tell the driver, "Go see the boys at Pep" for a replacement oil wick, which was what was used as automotive headlights before the switch to electrical headlamps.

-A few years later, on a trip to California, Moe Strauss noticed that many successful West Coast businesses used their owners' first names.
-One he liked in particular was a dress shop called "Minnie, Maude and Mabel's".
+A few years later, while on a trip to California, Moe Strauss noticed that many successful West Coast businesses used their owners' first names.
+One he particularly liked was a dress shop called "Minnie, Maude and Mabel's".
 As soon as Strauss returned to Philadelphia, the company's name was officially changed to "The Pep Boys – Manny, Moe & Jack".
 Radavitz had cashed out the previous year and was no longer a partner.

 Shortly after, the partners commissioned the Manny, Moe and Jack caricatures that still serve as the company's logo.
 When Jackson left in 1927, his caricature was replaced with that of Moe's brother, Isadore (Izzy) Strauss.
-In 1929, Izzy Strauss left to form his own auto supply business in Brooklyn, Strauss Stores, which later merged with Roth & Schlenger Home and Auto to form R&S Strauss, the ancestor of Strauss Discount Auto, later known as Strauss Auto, which closed its doors on June 4, 2012.
+In 1929, Izzy Strauss left to form his own auto supply business in Brooklyn, Strauss Stores, which later merged with Roth & Schlenger Home and Auto to form R&S Strauss, the predecessor of Strauss Discount Auto, later known as Strauss Auto, which closed its doors on June 4, 2012.
 The company name's reference to "Jack" remained unchanged.
 No further changes were made to the logo until 1990, when Manny's cigar was removed.